 - Cover your cough or sneeze with a tissue, then throw the tissue in the trash.

 Please respect one another.
-We are all doing the very best we can.
+We are all doing our very best.

 Health Information & Additional Resources